-Sr. No Initiative undertaken Details of the initiative (Web- link, if any, may be provided along-withsummary) Outcome of theinitiative 1 Adoption of dry robotic cleaning for solar panels Adopted dry robotic cleaning system instead of wet cleaning of solar modules.
-This system has significantly reduced water consumption By adoption of robotic dry cleaning system, around 756 KL of water is being saved annually
+Sr. No Initiative undertaken Details of the initiative (Web-link, if any, may be provided along-with summary) Outcome of the initiative 1 .
+Adoption of dry Adopted dry robotic cleaning system By adoption of robotic dry robotic cleaning for instead of wet cleaning of solar cleaning system, around solar panels 5675 KL of water is being reduced water consumption saved annually

-6. Does the entity have a business continuity and disaster management plan?
-Give details in 100 words/ web link.
+5. Does the entity have a business continuity and disaster management plan?
+Give details in 100 words/ web link:

-Avaada has prepared a site-specific Emergency Management Plan for implementation at the project site in the event of an emergency situation so that the loss of life and damage to the properties and natural resources are minimized.
+Avaada Group has prepared a site-specific Emergency Management Plan for implementation at the project site in the event of an emergency situation so that the loss of life and damage to the properties and natural resources are minimized.
 This plan outlines a series of emergency actions that will be executed by Avaada and its contractors to ensure preparedness and response to emergency situations throughout the life cycle of the project.

 The overall objective of an OSEP is for what to do and what not during an emergency.
-The following aspects are included in emergency preparedness plan:-
+The following aspects are included in emergency preparedness plan:

-- To assess what dangers could arise to people on and offsite as a result of these foreseeable emergencies and what the effects could it pose on the environment. - To contain and control incidents; and - To assess the risk involved, and to mitigate the same by pre-planned remedial and rescue measures using, when necessary, the combined resources of the organization concerned and the public emergency services.
+• To assess what dangers could arise to people on and offsite as a result of these foreseeable emergencies and what the effects could it pose on the environment;

+• To contain and control incidents; and

+• To assess the risk involved, and to mitigate the same by pre-planned remedial and rescue measures using, when necessary, the combined resources of the organization concerned and the public emergency services.

-The training of the individual personnel with duties under the plans are being imparted to familiarize on site personnel with their roles, their equipment, and the details of the plans, specific needs of each particular site for dealing with those emergencies which it is for seen may arise.
+The training of the individual personnel's duties under the plans are being imparted to familiarize on site personnel with their roles/duties, their equipment, and the details of the plans, specific needs of each particular site for dealing with those emergencies.

-Correspondence Office: 406, Hubtown Solaris, N. S. Phadke Marg, Andheri (E), Mumbai - 400069 T: +91-22-6140 8000
+Correspondence Office: 406, Hublown Solaris, N. S. Phadke Marg, Andheri (E), Mumbai - 400069 T : +91-22-6140 8000 Registered Office: 910/19, Suryakiran, Kasturba Gandhi Marg, New Delhi - 110 001 T: +011-68172100 E: avaadasolarise@avaada.com www.avaadae.nergy.com/solarise/

-Register ed Office:

-910/19, Suryakiran,

-Kasturba Garidhi Marg,

-New Delhi - 110 001

-T: +011-68172100

-E: fermisolarfarms@avaada.com/Fermi/

-- 7. Disclose any significant adverse impact to the environment, arising from the value chain of the entity.
-What mitigation or adaptation measures have been taken by the entity in this regard.
-No significant value chain impact on environment has been identified due to operations of the project. - 8.
-Percentage of value chain partners (by value of business done with such partners) that were assessed for environmental impacts.
-Avaada's Group's environmental & social requirements for contractors/service providers is an integral part of GCC with all the vendors.
+- Disclose any significant adverse impact to the environment, arising from the value chain of the entity.
+What mitigation or adaptation measures have been taken by the entity in this regard - No, significant value chain impact on environment has been identified due to operations of the project. - 7.
+Percentage of value chain partners (by value of business done with such partners) that were assessed for environmental impacts- Avaada Group's environmental & social requirements for contractors/service providers is an integral part of GCC with all the vendors.